This is the third and final part in a series of articles. You can download the entire series as a reference guide here.

 Unlike mutual funds, when it comes to consulting, past performance is indeed a good indicator of future results.
 Make sure your LinkedIn profile reflects your results and successes.
 Outline how you help clients in the summary section, then use the Accomplishments section to seal the deal.

-This article is last of three in a series.
+This is last in a three-part series.
 Click here to download the complete series as a reference guide, Optimizing Your LinkedIn Profile as an Independent Consultant.